charanshekar/secure_file_share_backend/README.md

 The backend of the **Secure File Sharing Application** is built using Django.
 It provides a secure and robust backend to handle file sharing, user role management, and secure API endpoints.

+Switch to master branch for source code and then perform the below steps

 ## Features
 - **User Role Management**: Admin, Regular User, Guest
 - **Secure File Sharing**: Upload and download files securely